IBM-Bluemix-Docs/mass-data-migration/connect-share-smb.md

 To prepare for data copy, you can access the network share on the {{site.data.keyword.mdms_full}} device by using the Server Message Block (SMB) file transfer protocol on your Microsoft Windows machine.

+With SMB, you can share files to the {{site.data.keyword.mdms_short}} device over a network.
 Before you mount the share:

 - Determine if you need to [join the {{site.data.keyword.mdms_short}} device to Active Directory](#use-active-directory).
-If you're mounting the SMB share to a Windows server that is joined to Active Directory, you must also join the device to the Active Directory domain before you can connect to the share.
+If you're mounting the share to a Windows server that is joined to Active Directory, you must also join the device to the Active Directory domain before you can connect to the share.
 - Determine if your environment requires SMB signing.
 Joining the {{site.data.keyword.mdms_short}} device to the Active Directory enables SMB signing by default.
 If your environment does not need SMB signing, you can [disable SMB signing on the client](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-troubleshooting#unable-to-mount-smb-share) to avoid connection issues and increase the performance of your data transfer.

 ## Managing SMB share access